kyclark/gitbook-metagenomics/problem_set.md

 # Compute Hamming

-Solve http://rosalind.info/problems/hamm/ to find the number of SNP/SNVs in two sequences.
+Solve http://rosalind.info/problems/hamm/ to find the number of mutations (SNPs/SNVs) between two sequences.
 Use this to determine sequence similarity.

 # Protein translation